 - To advance the field of scientific clinical psychology by promoting the highest standards of education and training in psychological clinical science.

-- To increase the number of well-trained psychological clinical scientists who actively contribute to the advancement of knowledge and methods related to the origins, nature, diagnosis, treatment, and prevention of mental and behavioral health problems.
+- To increase the number of well-trained psychological clinical scientists who actively contribute to the disseminating and advancement of knowledge and methods related to the origins, nature, diagnosis, treatment, and prevention of mental and behavioral health problems.

 - To produce a new cadre of integrative and trans-disciplinary psychological clinical scientists who, in their research and application, employ scientific methods and theories from across a broad range of scientific perspectives to help advance our knowledge about important public health problems; and to develop, deliver, and evaluate cost-effective solutions for such problems.